cp2k/dbcsr/src/acc/opencl/smm/README.md

 ## Optimized Kernels

 JSON-files in the above mentioned smm-directory are automatically summarized into a CSV-file (can be disabled).
-Parameters achieved with single-precision (SP) and double-precision (DP) can be safely combined.
-However, care must be taken to not summarize unrelated results like for different devices or after (major) kernel changes.
-The CSV-file contains a header-row with column names, and the content is automatically incorporated into LIBSMM by the next clean (re-)build.
+Parameters achieved with single-precision (SP), double-precision (DP), or from different devices can be safely combined.
+However, care must still be taken to not summarize unrelated results, e.g., after (major) source code changes.
+The CSV-file is automatically incorporated into LIBSMM by the next clean (re-)build.
+The format of the CSV-file is assumed to contain column names in the first row (header).

 ```bash
 cd src/acc/opencl